fanout/test-api/README.md

 Test API
 ========

 This is a minimal Django backend to demonstrate how to implement realtime API endpoints with Pushpin/Fanout.
-The demo supports three delivery mechanisms:
+The demo supports four delivery mechanisms:

 * HTTP streaming
 * HTTP long-polling